WSU-kduncan/cicd-3120-romangofer/README.md

     - Port 9000 needed to be specified in the URL
     - After I committed and pushed with a tag, my workflow ran, and the hook picked up the push.
     - After this, the hook ran the new Docker image, and I could go to my server's public IP address and look at my newly-updated website content
+    - When I looked on GitHub and DockerHub, both places said that the hooks ran successfully.